-This guide provides you with access to information and key resources in the field of psychology available in the VU Library to support your research in psychology.
+This guide provides you with access to information and critical resources in the field of psychology available in the VU Library to support your research.

 It also provides links to important web resources offering a wide array of freely available psychology information.